Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 Upon request, with each booked tour with Green Peru Adventures, you will receive a free walking tour of the mysterious and historic city of Cusco.
 You will be guided by one of our multilingual, professional guides.

-We are looking forward to create an unforgettable experience for you.
+We are looking forward to creating an unforgettable experience for you.